2018: Open for Kids & Families

 - Crescent Cove closed on the purchase of the existing building located at 4201 58th Ave N in Brooklyn Center and began renovations in July 2017.

-- A week-long of open houses was held in November to invite the public to see the updated facility now to be called the Crescent Cove Respite & Hospice Home for Kids.
+- A week of open houses was held in November to invite the public to see the updated facility that would be called the Crescent Cove Respite & Hospice Home for Kids.

 - The staff of Crescent Cove grows from two part-time employees to two full-time employees and four part-time employees.

 2009-2016: Where we’ve been